 Since strep throat infection is caused by bacteria, it can be tackled through antibiotics.
-In fact, antibiotic course is the only mode of treatment for strep throat in toddlers (6).
+In fact, antibiotic course is the only mode of treatment for strep throat in toddlers.
 These medicines are prescribed for ten days.
 The toddler will feel better within 24 hours of commencing treatment, and by the third day, most symptoms would be gone.
 However, the entire course of treatment should be completed to rid the body of the strep bacteria.
 A full course not only helps to stop resistant strains, it also helps reduce the incidences of complications, especially the bad ones.

-The doctor will also prescribe fever and pain relievers such as ibuprofen and acetaminophen.
+The doctor will also prescribe fever and pain relievers such as paracetamol and acetaminophen.
 Both medicines should be administered to toddlers only in the liquid form (3) (4).
 Ibuprofen can be given, where fever is not controlled with the above medicines, but best avoided due to bad side-effects.
 The precise dosage depends on the intensity of the condition and should be given only after doctor consultation.
 While medicines deal with the bacteria, there are a few natural home remedies to help the toddler feel better.

 What Are Some Home Remedies For Strep Throat?